jvdp1/libsparse/README.md

 ## Compilation
+To build the `libsparse` you need (at least):

+ * at least a Fortran 2008 compliant compiler (GCC Fortran 11 and Intel Fortran classic compilers have been tested successfully);
+ * Intel MKL library;
+ * Make or fpm.

-The library relies on different libraries, such as BLAS/LAPACK libraries, PARDISO (at this stage, Intel MKL PARDISO), and [METIS 5] (http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).
+The library relies on different libraries, such as BLAS/LAPACK libraries (currently on Intel MKL library), and optionally on PARDISO (at this stage, Intel MKL PARDISO), and on [METIS 5](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview).
+The library can be built with the compilers `gfortran` and `ifort`

-See the brief [documentation] (documentation.md) for more details regarding the compilation.
+See the brief [documentation](doc/documentation.md) for more details regarding the compilation.

 ## Documentation